subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 **User Story**
 As a Data Engineer, I want a simplified Data Vault (Hubs, Links, Satellites) in the Silver layer so downstream Gold marts are consistent, modular, and easy to evolve.

+#### Why Data Vault in Silver?
+(Benefits)

+- Change-tolerant model: hubs/links/satellites decouple core identities from changing attributes, so source schema tweaks impact only the affected satellite.
+- Consistent keys across brands: stable, hashed business keys unify EuroStyle and Contoso identifiers despite differing source systems and formats.
+- Built-in historization: satellites track attribute changes over time (SCD2), enabling both "current" and "as-of date" analytics downstream.
+- Reusable semantic layer: multiple Gold marts reuse the same conforming hubs/links/satellites, reducing duplication and drift.
+- Clear lineage and governance: record_source, load_ts, and hub/link relationships make provenance and audit simple.
+- M&A friendly: isolates integration pain (mapping, late-arriving keys, overlaps) while keeping downstream models stable.
+- Scales incrementally: easy to append new sources or attributes by adding satellites without refactoring existing marts.

+Trade-offs and when to skip
+- Overhead: adds modeling/ETL effort; if the scope is short-lived or schemas are stable, a straight dimensional model may be sufficient.
+- Complexity: requires naming and keying conventions; in free-tier setups SCD2 is manual.
+- Guidance for this project: keep it "light" (a few hubs/links, at least one satellite).
+If time is tight, prioritize Medallion + conformed dimensions and treat this feature as optional.

 **Learning Resources**
 - [Medallion Architecture (Databricks)](https://docs.databricks.com/lakehouse/medallion.html)
 - [Delta Lake Best Practices (Azure Databricks)](https://learn.microsoft.com/en-us/azure/databricks/delta/best-practices)